CSBiology/TMEA/README.md

 All plot functions have a `generate*` analog, which generates the Chart object without rendering it (in case you want to fine tune styles etc.).
 Currently, the following plots are provided by the package:

-### Surprisal Analysis:

 All charting functions are extensiopn methods of the `TMEAResult` type.
 Given the example script above, you can visualize the results as:

 ##### Potential Time Course:

- - `plotConstraintTimecourses` plots the constraint potential time courses of the given surprisal analysis result:
+ - `plotConstraintTimecourses` plots the constraint potential time courses of the given TMEA result:

     ```F#
     SaRes